instagibbs/bolts/XX-eltoo-peer-protocol.md

 operating channel to appear to be a single pubkey output even after being spent, reducing fees in the common case and increasing the anonymity set.

-It's critically important that nonces are never re-used, giving the recommendation that the nonces be wiped in between sessions.
+It's critically important that nonces are never re-used; the recommendation that the nonces be wiped in between sessions is paramount for security of funds.

 ### Eltoo Simplified Operation

-If `open_channel_eltoo` was used to initiate the channel, `option_simplified_update` rules are applied, with modifications.
+If `open_channel_eltoo` was used to initiate the channel, a simple turn-taking approach is taken for channel updates.

         +-------+                                     +-------+
         |       |--(1)---- update_add_htlc ---------->|       |